-The table entitled Average Household income shows that the family income levels are generally distributed throughout Hartford's neighborhoods in the same pattern as household income.
+As Table IV-7 illustrates, family income levels are generally distributed throughout Hartford's neighborhoods in the same pattern as household income.
 The neighborhoods with the highest and lowest family incomes are roughly the same as those with the highest and lowest household incomes.
 In addition, the Hartford metropolitan area has an average family income that is more than twice the income level of the City of Hartford.